 In terms of batch-size, both of these premier management institutes have less than 200 students in their MBA batches.
-If a larger batch size is perceived as more competition during placements, then both IIM Shillong and JBIMS students have a distinct advantage over other top management institutes in the same bracket (old IIMs, MDI, SPJIMR, IIFT, etc.).
+If the larger batch size is perceived as more competition during placements, then both IIM Shillong and JBIMS students have a distinct advantage over other top management institutes in the same bracket (old IIMs, MDI, SPJIMR, IIFT, etc.).

 When it comes to diversity - both academic and gender - IIM Shillong is far ahead of not just JBIMS, but most of the top management institutes across the country.
 At IIM Shillong, nearly half the PGP batch of 2017-2019 were female MBA candidates, while at JBIMS, that figure was as low as 12%.